-Cuban peso convertible or CUC.
-The visitor will pay mostly in Cuban Convertible Peso.
+The visitor will pay mostly in Cuban Peso.
 Can be exchanged for a number of foreign currencies – only banknotes, coins are not interchangeable – like the euro, Swiss franc, sterling, US dollar.
-US Dollar will be charged with a 10% levy on established bank charges (the levy is not applied to credit card or debit card transactions).
-Most of the tourism related items such as hotels, car rentals, most restaurants, luxury items, a Heineken beer and a Nestlé ice cream etc, are paid at CUC.
-There are bills of 1, 3, 5, 10, 20, 50 and 100 pesos, coins come in 5, 10, 25 and 50 cents and 1 peso.
+Most of the tourism related items such as hotels, car rentals, most restaurants, luxury items, a Heineken beer and a Nestlé ice cream etc, are paid at USD.

 National Cuban Peso (CUP) or National Currency.